Saisai-Xia/CryptPEFT/AE/README.md

 The experimental data will be saved in the folder `AE/eval_result`.

-## 2. Reproduce Table VI and Table VII
+## 2. Reproduce Table IV and Table V

 This experiment evaluates the private inference latency of CryptPEFT and various baselines under different network environments.
 We simulate two common settings: a wide-area network (WAN, 400 Mbps, 4 ms latency) and a local-area network (LAN, 1 Gbps, 0.5 ms latency).
 To closely reflect real-world scenarios, we strongly recommend using the Traffic Control (TC) tool on Linux to simulate network environments.
 Directly using analytical formulas to convert communication time without actual network simulation often leads to large discrepancies.